mark-church/site/content/posts/2019-06-02-envoy-proxy.md

 ## Why Envoy?

 Envoy is yet another web proxy, but it does not focus on being a more performant version of its predecessors (like its predecessors were to theirs).
 Instead, envoy focuses on improving other operational areas.
-The improvements have opened up entirely new ways of running a proxy, bringing innovative ways to do all kinds of seemingly unrelated things like monitoring, deployment, security, and service discovery.
+These operational improvements of running a proxy have resulted in innovation of all kinds of seemingly unrelated areas like monitoring, deployment, security, and service discovery.
+Here are three areas where envoy really excells.

 ### API Driven Configuration